Klairgo/Phishing_classification/README.md

 - Run the preprocess.ipynb first to create and download the necessary data files.
 - When the data folder and files are created, you can run the DT.ipynb and NN.ipynb.

+### Note:
+- PyTorch: "Completely reproducible results are not guaranteed across PyTorch releases, individual commits, or different platforms.
+Furthermore, results may not be reproducible between CPU and GPU executions, even when using identical seeds."
+- This can mean that the exact results that was captured during this project could differ when running on another environment.
+That said, the observed differences should still be clear when running the notebooks.

 ## Files:
     |-- README.md:       Readme file
     |-- pyproject.toml:  Project description used by uv (including dependencies)